spryker/spryker-docs/docs/scos/dev/set-up-spryker-locally/quickstart-guides-install-spryker/quickstart-guide-install-spryker-on-macos-and-linux.md

 The project is now running.
 For the full list of the project's endpoints, see `http://spryker.local`.

-For detailed installation instructions, start with [Installing Spryker with Docker](/docs/scos/dev/set-up-spryker-locally/set-up-spryker-locally.html#prerequisites).
+For detailed installation instructions, start with [Install Spryker](/docs/scos/dev/set-up-spryker-locally/install-spryker/install-spryker).